ivan-sincek/penetration-testing-cheat-sheet/README.md

 This is more of a checklist for myself.
 May contain useful tips and tricks.

 I have automated some of the tasks from this cheat sheet in my project at [ivan-sincek/auto-recon](https://github.com/ivan-sincek/auto-recon).
-Docker image will be available soon.

 Everything was tested on Kali Linux v2024.2 (64-bit).